ferdnyc/openshot-qt/doc/AboutDoc/files.rst

 -----------------------------------

 Files are stored in \docs
+File names may not contain spaces.
+For mult-word filenames, ReST docuentation filenames are separated by an underscore (_).
+Images filenames are separated by a dash (-).
 Images are named after the file they belong to, and sorted in the doc\images subdirectory.

 ..
-Or maybe not, see Images
+NOTE: Or maybe not, see Images

 Translations go into their own directory.

 File structure